ocupop/4p-website/src/_posts/2023-02-27-5-things-you-need-to-know-about-black-garlic.md

 # **\#3 Black garlic tastes sweet and tangy.**

 The low and slow creation process gives black garlic the texture of a date with a slightly sweet, tangy flavor like balsamic vinegar.
 This sweet and tangy flavor pairs well with sharp cheddar and other cheeses with more pungent flavor profiles.
-Try adding black garlic to your [charcuterie board](https://shop.4pfoods.com/product/the-perfect-charcuterie-board) for a unique and delicious item to spread on top of cheese and crackers.
+Try adding black garlic to your charcuterie board for a unique and delicious item to spread on top of cheese and crackers.

 # **\#4 Black garlic has umami.**

 The aging process also brings out umami.
-This earthy flavor is great in salad dressings, sandwich spreads, marinades, and dipping sauces.
+This earthy flavor is great in salad dressings, sandwich spreads, marinades, dipping sauces, and [this pasta recipe](/recipes/easy-black-garlic-dinner/){: target="_blank" rel="noopener"}.
 Black garlic is also a great addition to some soups like tomato soup.

 # **\#5 Black garlic has more antioxidants than raw garlic.**